ceregousa/slate/source/includes/_courses.md

 }
 ```

 This endpoint retrieves courses in a partner.
+By default it returns courses in the partner that the user is enrolled in as a student.

 ### HTTP Request